 Note: Many, but not all, course titles as listed in KLIPS have the same name as the corresponding modules they belong to.
 Some modules offer multiple courses, in which case usually only one course needs to be passed in order to complete the module.

-Mathematics
+Numerical Mathematics Seminar

 course material: English